 - The thickness makes it difficult to fold anything too complex.
 Beginners and children will have a hard time with this paper as well.

-If you specifically want to fold a rhinoceros then this is probably the best looking paper you can use.
-For folding anything else though you’re probably better off going with a different kind of paper.
+If you specifically want to fold a rhinoceros, then this is probably the best-looking paper you can use.
+For folding anything else though, you’re probably better off going with a different kind of paper.

-The Best Places to Buy Origami Paper Online
+Where to Buy Origami Paper Online?

 Origami-Shop.com

-They also have a sample package of 30 sheets with a variety of different kinds of paper that you can try out.
+They also have a sample package of 31 sheets with a variety of different kinds of paper that you can try out.

 Etsy